MuzzammilZekri/My-Portfolio/README.md

 **Technology**: Tableau, Microsoft Excel

 **Result**: Identified that while the aggregate national PIR improved from $4.01x (2015) to $3.20x (2025), district-level unaffordability worsened across market-rate dwellings, proving macro metrics mask micro-market realities.
-The findings show the total disappearance of healthy state baselines (<3.00x PIR) post-2019, revealing that every state now breaches healthy limits for overall aggregate housing stock.
+The findings show the complete disappearance of healthy state baselines (<3.00x PIR) post-2019, indicating that every state now breaches healthy limits for the aggregate housing stock.

 **Link**: [Tableau Public](https://public.tableau.com/app/profile/muzzammil.zekri/viz/MalaysiasHousingAffordabilityDashboard/Dashboard-HousingAffordability)

-**Data-driven literature analysis of artificial intelligence (AI) in real estate research: a bibliometric and machine learning-based approach** - Peer-reviewed research paper
+**Data-driven literature analysis of artificial intelligence (AI) in real estate research: a bibliometric and machine learning-based approach**

+**Year**: 2025

+**Project Type**: Peer-reviewed article

 **Objective**: The study aims to provide a comprehensive review of research trends and developments in the application of artificial intelligence (AI) within the real estate domain, with a focus on understanding the field’s diversity and evolution.